 Connect the optional external redundant power supply to the RPS connector.
 If the switch's internal power unit fails, the redundant power system automatically supplies power to the switch for uninterrupted operation.
-The switch supports the D-Link RPS-200 or RPS-500 redundant power supply units.
+The switch supports the D-Link RPS-500 redundant power supply units.